velartrill/velartrill.github.io/orig/kestrel.md

 "'Voidskin' is a bit of an archaism, I suppose," replies Nalshan.
 "Keeping void travellers safe was the original purpose of the design, but it has been so expanded and streamlined and so many new capabilities added that the garment has become useful planetside as well.
 To answer your question, many of us do make casual use of voidskins; they are common outdoor wear on particularly hot or cold days, and they are worn for extra protection when camping in wild regions.
 Particularly in the Colonies, as they are much wilder and more sparsely populated.
 They are also useful when swimming for extended periods or in dangerously cold waters, and they are of course a standard part of fighter pilot duty dress.

 "However, the *rancal* remains our preferred form of clothing, for most.
 Partly as a matter of tradition, partly because we tend to prefer lighter, less concealing garments.
 Voidskins cover the body in a way that hampers intimacy and dulls exterior sensations.
 Wind and rain on our bodies, the heat of the sun, and so forth.
 We prefer not to be cut off from nature when it is not necessary.
+Additionally, voidskins are *terribly* expensive to construct and repair, and while they're reasonably sturdy we prefer to avoid taking the risk of damaging them when possible.

 "I'm going to hand out your suits and your wrist consoles.
 Keep in mind, voidskins are tailored from the ground up to a specific individual and are *never* interchangeable -- this is part of why it's mandatory to wear yours at all times; we can't just stock emergency kits with them.
 Wristcons are completely interchangeable and if yours is damaged, you can just swap it out for a functional one, or share a single functional unit with a partner."